This website provides information for general purposes only.Read our full disclaimer

 That is a problem.
 Because choosing the wrong fund does not just mean poor returns.
 It can mean frozen capital, delayed visa renewals, or in the worst cases, a qualifying investment that fails to qualify at all.

 These seven questions give you a repeatable framework for evaluating any Golden Visa fund, in any country.
 They are the same questions our advisory team works through with every client.
+For a printable version you can take to fund meetings, download our 27-question due diligence checklist.
+For Portugal-specific risk screening, read our criteria-first guide to assessing the safest Portugal Golden Visa funds.

 At a Glance